 - Check the PrivateLink Service ID of the Queue Service for creating a PrivateLink Endpoint.

-- The PrivateLink Service ID of Queue Service can be obtained by contacting us.
+- The PrivateLink Service ID of the Queue Service can be found on the Queue Details page’s PrivateLink Service ID.

 - Create a PrivateLink Endpoint.

-- PrivateLink Endpoint creation method is refer to Creating PrivateLink Endpoint.
+- Refer to PrivateLink Endpoint 생성하기 for how to create a PrivateLink Endpoint.

-- PrivateLink Service usage approval is automatically processed when connected.
+- When connecting to a PrivateLink Service, usage approval is processed automatically.

 - Check the Security Group of the PrivateLink Endpoint to verify whether the target VM IP is registered.